lidofinance/dual-governance/scripts/deploy/Readme.md

     [TIEBREAKER_CONFIG.PROTOCOLS]
     MEMBERS = [<address1>,<address2>,<address3>]
     QUORUM = 1

-    [DEPLOYED_CONTRACTS]
-    # If this section is present in the config file the deployment script will write here the deployed contracts addresses overwriting all previous content.
     ```

     When using `CHAIN="holesky-mocks"` you will need to provide in addition already deployed mock contracts addresses in the same TOML config file (at DEPLOY_CONFIG_FILE_NAME):